5000 Apps Banned – The New Rules for Specific Health Apps

-The top selling app Health & Fitness 101 got as high as number 1 in Australia and I think it was in the top 10 on Monday in the USA.
+The top selling app ChilliFresh and Health & Fitness 101 got as high as number 1 in Australia and I think they were in the top 10 on Monday in the USA.

 Today it is nowhere to be seen and a message on their website tells the story.
 Those guys would be pissed.

 WooHealth App was banned 18 months ago – and reinstated about 1 week later after we removed a diet transformation of a woman; WooHealth has no inappropriate images – YES, WOOHEALTH IS IN THE STORE.
 Incidentally, they get a solid 5-star rating for their latest version.
 Furthermore, 95% of their users rate it five stars – that has got to say something!
 Of course, WooHealth is also available on Android.

 Recently I had noticed that the Apps getting approved by Apple, especially in the health and fitness category, were more and more risqué – and I was seriously starting to question why we had to make all the alterations to WooHealth 18 months back.
 I mean, really, Apple had their rules, and recently they got slack on enforcing them.
 The makers of Health & Fitness 101 should have been told when they submitted the App that it wasn’t appropriate.

 They would have been doing about 10,000 sales a day minimum when they were pulled – and believe me after being there – that has got to hurt!